 Grant Impact Areas

-We award grants from our Community Funds (unrestricted and field-of-interest endowments) through a competitive application process.
+Cumberland Community Foundation awards grants from our Community Funds, the unrestricted and field-of-interest endowments, through a competitive application process.
+(See How to Apply.)
 These endowments provide support for the most promising opportunities and greatest needs in the community at the discretion of the Foundation.

-- Increasing College Access and Affordability – This includes the CCF Scholarship Program (over $150k / year awarded) the Robert H. Short / CCF Scholars Program (over $500k/year awarded), and student / parent education on student debt and financial aid. *Click here to view the scholarship program information.*
+- Increasing College Access and Affordability – This includes the CCF Scholarship Program, through which $700,000 per year is awarded in two cycles - the Robert H. Short Scholars Program and the Community Scholarship Program. *Click here to view the scholarship program information.*

 - Improving Education Outcomes – This includes improving high school graduation rates, increasing grade level reading by third grade, and growing parental involvement in children’s education.